-- The student will receive a certificate of attendance (and not a certificate of competence) as this SLP is to prepare students to write the relevant ACCA exam, of which the student needs to register for separate to this SLP. - Blackboard assessments will be set by UJ and ACCA student portal practice assessments will be set by ACCA.
+- The student will receive a certificate of attendance (and not a certificate of Competency) as this SLP is to prepare students to write the relevant ACCA exam, of which the student needs to register for separately to this SLP. - Moodle Learner Management System (LMS) assessments will be set by UJ and ACCA student portal practice assessments will be set by ACCA.